Silent Neuron Theory and Plasticity Preservation for Deep Reinforcement Learning in Adaptive Video Streaming: Introduction

-In this paper, we propose a novel dual-zero criterion for identifying inactive neurons by examining both forward propagation and gradient values.
-Our key insight is that neural inactivity can only be conclusively determined when a neuron exhibits both zero forward propagation and zero gradients during backpropagation, indicating complete non-participation in both information flow and learning processes.
-This distinction is crucial: a neuron with zero forward propagation may still actively participate in learning through non-zero gradients, while a neuron with zero gradients but non-zero forward propagation continues to contribute to information propagation.
 This rigorous characterization leads to a novel theoretical framework for analyzing neural plasticity loss through the lens of forward and backward propagation in optimization.
 We formalize the concept of Silent Neurons - neurons exhibiting simultaneous zero forward propagation and zero gradients - and establish their relationship to plasticity degradation in non-stationary environments.
 Based on this theoretical foundation, we develop Reset Silent Neuron (ReSiN), a method that systematically identifies and reactivates Silent Neurons to maintain neural plasticity.
 Through extensive experiments analyzing neural network dynamics, we validate both our theoretical analysis and the effectiveness of ReSiN.
 The results demonstrate that ReSiN not only preserves neural plasticity but also achieves significant performance improvements in non-stationary network resource adaptation scenarios.

-What we aim to optimize is the ability of a method to quickly learn and adapt when the data distribution changes rapidly, so that it can keep up with the evolving patterns.
-Although reinforcement learning has emerged as a popular solution for network resource allocation problems, it has yet to see widespread deployment in practice.
-A major reason is the discrepancy between training and deployment environments, which undermines the robustness of learned policies.
-This paper offers a new perspective on enabling rapid adaptation to such discrepancies.
-Our primary focus is on non-stationary network environments, our method demonstrates consistent performance improvements across both stationary and non-stationary scenarios.
-Our key contributions are:

-\begin{itemize} \item \textbf{Novel Problem Analysis:} We provide the first systematic analysis of network resource adaptation in non-stationary environments through neural plasticity.
-Our analysis reveals how internal neural dynamics directly impact adaptation capabilities, offering new insights into this fundamental networking challenge.
+An intuitive way to understand the relationship between ReSiN and the ABR scenario is as follows: when non-stationarity occurs, certain neurons within the neural network become incapable of perceiving fluctuations in the internal parameters of the ABR system, such as buffer occupancy and bandwidth.
+Our method identifies these neurons through a bidirectional dormancy metric and resets them, thereby restoring the network's ability to perceive the internal state variables of the ABR system.